codernix/centicrypt/docs/src/faq.md

 ### What is a cluster?

 For a definition and an overview of the topic, see [what is a cluster?](./clusters/index.md).
-Solana maintains several clusters.
+Centicrypt maintains several clusters.
 For details on each, see [Solana clusters](./clusters/available.md).

 ### What is Proof of Stake?

 Proof of Stake (PoS) is a blockchain architecture.
-Solana is a Proof of Stake blockchain.
+Centicrypt is a Proof of Stake blockchain.
 To read more, see [Proof of Stake](./what-is-a-validator.md#proof-of-stake).

 ### What is Proof of Work?
 Is running a Solana validator the same as mining?